BoD/android-contentprovider-generator/README.md

 Note: `nullable` is optional (true by default).

 A more comprehensive example is available in the `etc/sample` folder.
+You can also have a look at the corresponding generated code in the `etc/sample/app` folder.

 ### The `header.txt` file (optional)